Kristina-K96/visualization/02_activities/assignments/assignment-3/python_visualization.md

 > How did you ensure that your data visualization is accessible?

-I used a high-contrast, colorblind-friendly palette and included text labels on each bar to improve accessibility for those with visual impairments or difficulty reading axes.
+I used a high-contrast, colourblind-friendly palette to improve accessibility for those with visual impairments.
 The font sizes were also adjusted for legibility.
 For broader accessibility (e.g., screen readers), the plot could be supplemented with alternative text or exported alongside a descriptive summary.
+I also could have added value labels on each bar to show exact counts and reduce reliance on the y-axis (but I do not know how to do this, yet).

 > Who are the individuals and communities who might be impacted by your visualization?